Secret Valley

-Secret Valley is an Australian children's television adventure series first shown on the ABC in 1980.
-It was produced by the Grundy Organisation in association with Telecip, S.A. and Spain's public broadcaster Televisión Española.
+Secret Valley is a children's television adventure series created by Terry Bourke and Roger Mirams.
+It was produced by the Grundy Organisation from Australia in association with Telecip from France and Televisión Española (TVE) from Spain.
+It was first aired in 1980 on the ABC in Australia, and in 1982 on TVE 2 in Spain.
+It spawned a spin-off series in 1986 titled Professor Poopsnagle's Steam Zeppelin.

 Series synopsis

 Secret Valley is a fictitious children's holiday camp in Bildarra which has been transformed from a run-down ghost town into a resort.
 The children who work and visit the camp often find themselves in battle against a gang of bad kids – Spider McGlurk and his gang from "Spider Cave".
 These battles usually feature flour bombs and other food-related missiles and everyone inevitably ends up in a big mess.

 Spider McGlurk and his gang are not the biggest threat to the peace at Secret Valley.
 Secret Valley is also under threat of closure by the local council, and property developer William Whopper (also known as 'WW') played by Hugh Keays-Byrne.

 It was produced by Roger Mirams who also produced the spin-off series Professor Poopsnagle's Steam Zeppelin in 1986, amongst other programs and series.

 The 1980 pilot was directed by Howard Rubie and written by Terry Bourke.
+It was filmed in late 1979 with a budget of $100,000.